DataDog/hiring-engineers/answers.md

   Given the following Flask app (or any Python/Ruby/Go app of your choice) instrument this using Datadog’s APM solution:

-For this step I am running the flask app within my EC2 machine and had to resolve some dependencies issues before installing the ddtrace pacckage (used the following for reference : https://www.datadoghq.com/blog/monitoring-flask-apps-with-datadog
+For this step I am running the flask app within my EC2 machine and had to resolve some dependencies issues before installing the ddtrace package (used the following for reference : https://www.datadoghq.com/blog/monitoring-flask-apps-with-datadog)

-the following fixed dependencies :
+Following fixed dependencies :

 ```